All Episodes

 That's all good and lovely.

-Either get our first black president or first woman president.
+Either get our first black president, our first woman president.

-And uh the Congress passes her plans for uh uh creating millions of new jobs through a commitment to energy independence and clean energy, and their health care and education proposal.
+Well, first, let me say I believe that she's elected and the Congress passes her plans for creating millions of new jobs through a commitment to energy independence and clean energy and their health care and education proposals.

 I think they'll have more prosperity.